realJeremySun/first-web-game-lb4/blog/2019-05-21-building-an-online-game-with-loopback-4-pt4.md

 Simply run `npm install --save @loopback/authentication@2.0.3` in your project root.

 Reminder: We are using `@loopback/authentication@2.0.3` in this project.
 If you want to use other version, you may need to change you code accordingly.
+You may need to run `npm outdate` in your project root to see if other LoopBack packages need update.

 ### Refactor Model